-English Mace (Achillea ageratum) is a little-known culinary herb with mild flavoured leaves used in soups and stews.
-Not to be confused with the spice mace, which comes from the outer shell of nutmeg, use the young, aromatic leaves to flavour soups and stews and can also be chopped onto potato salads.
+English Mace (Achillea ageratum) is a little-known culinary herb with mild flavoured leaves.
+Not to be confused with the spice mace, which comes from the outer shell of nutmeg, use the young, aromatic leaves to flavour soups and stews, whilst also chopping them and adding to potato salads.

 A herbaceous perennial that prefers well-drained soil in a sunny position.

 More herbs in hairy pots are available in store.

 Material: This herb plant is grown in peat free compost in a biodegradable pot made from waste coir with natural latex.